dreger/thelivingwell.co/_posts/live/2016-06-16-fitness-finds.md

 [Bright Tanks:](http://oldnavy.gap.com/browse/product.do?cid=1061078&vid=1&pid=143021082) I get a lot of my tanks at OldNavy.
 Where, ironically today, there is a SALE on athletic gear.
 No, they dont pay me for this.
 I just cant pass up a good sale. $5 tanks, ya'll.
 Get some.

 Overall, my clothing selections are based on 3 criteria: Material softness, versatility, and price.
 I love really wild colored leggings, but I can only pair them with certain tops.
 So I try to make all of my clothing (both athletic an non) easily mix-and-matchable.
-Fewer restrictions equal more options.
+Fewer restrictions equals more options.
 And that makes getting up early and doing sun salutations at sunrise, even easier.

 Peace, love, and soft fabrics.